jalalmuhammed/jalalmuhammed-Personal-Expense-Tracker-Ai-added-Frontend/README.md

 This project was originally built as a **command-line-based** expense tracker with powerful features like:

-- Expense addition, editing, deletion
+- Expense addition, editing, and deletion
 - Filtering by category and date
 - Monthly and category-wise summaries
 - CSV export functionality